 - Remains on the surface of the eye for a long time?

-- Added preservatives, emulsifiers or phosphates?
+- Addition of preservatives, emulsifiers or phosphates?

 - High water-binding capacity?

 On the one hand, the capacity to bind water is particularly important in order to supply the eye with moisture for as long as possible, and on the other, to make use of the remaining small amount of lacrimal fluid still available.
-They play an important role in the health of your eyes: the long dwell time also plays a large role: The longer the substitute tears work on the eye, the less often you will have to take more drops – the preparation goes further.
+They play an important role in the health of your eyes: the long dwell time also plays a large role: the longer the substitute tears work on the eye, the less often you will have to take more drops – the preparation goes further.